 Some types of industrial vehicles in this category transport humans; airplanes and APCs are two different kinds of industrial people carriers.

 For Marcus, it was the construction category of industrial vehicles that first grabbed his attention.
 These are truly fascinating vehicles because of what they can get accomplished in a day, and I have to agree with my son that they are fun to watch.
 Wrecking balls, cranes, bulldozers, and big forklifts all fall under this category.
-Or for some relatively new technology that is amazing to watch, check out a hydro excavation truck that uses water and industrial vacuum technology to locate underground utilities, perform subsurface utility engineering, backfill restoration, curb stop repairs, daylighting and concrete coring.
+Or for some relatively new technology that is amazing to watch, check out hydrovac trucks and equipment that use water and industrial vacuum technology to locate underground utilities, perform subsurface utility engineering, backfill restoration, curb stop repairs, daylighting and concrete coring.

 Of course, there are dozens of different industrial vehicles that I have not listed or even categorized here.
 The fact is we depend on industrial vehicles in almost every area of our day-to-day lives, whether it is food transport or waste clean up.
 Perhaps it is only right that so many are happy just to watch them at work.